Amanieu/asyncplusplus/README.md

 - Linux: GCC 4.7+ and Clang 3.2+ work.
 - Mac: Works with Apple Clang (using libc++).
 GCC also works but you must get a recent version (4.7+).
 - Windows: GCC 4.8+ with posix threads works.
-MSVC and Intel compilers are not supported.
+Experimental support for Visual Studio 2013 is also available.

 Building and Installing
 -----------------------